bitcoin

 Spend bitcoin

-Inside the Multisig wallet tap Send and select the amount (Send all in my case).
-Paste in an address of a wallet to which you want to send bitcoin to, add the note and click Create transaction.
+Once it is confirmed, let's send the amount out of the wallet.
+Inside the Multisig wallet, tap Send and select the amount (Send all in my case).
+Paste in the address of the wallet to which you want to send bitcoin, add a note, and click Create transaction.

 #1 Sign with Coldcard

-Lets sign with Coldcard first.
+Let's sign with Coldcard first.
 In Nunchuk, tap Sign -> Export transaction next to Coldcard.

-As mentioned earlier, you may have issues scanning Coldcard with your iPhone.
-I found that signing a transaction requires a different iPhone placement.
+As mentioned earlier, you may experience issues when scanning Coldcard with your iPhone.
+I have found that signing a transaction requires a different placement of the iPhone.
+Please refer to the following photo for reference.

 Correct iPhone 12 mini placement for signing a transaction with Coldcard